-Restaurant robotics and utomation have the potential to resolve many issues plaguing the food service industry.
-Mindful implementation and customer-centric approach will serve as keys to success.
+Restaurant robotics and automation have the potential to resolve many issues plaguing the food service industry.
+Mindful implementation and a customer-centric approach will serve as keys to success.

 Here are some final points to consider in the decision-making process:

-- Will the technology help my establishment be more human?
-As mentioned, and although counter-intuitive, tech in the realm of hospitality or foodservice, could help staff build stronger long-term connection with guests – through smart data gathering – and at its best, empowering staff to do what they do best.
+- Will technology help my establishment be more human?
+As mentioned, and although counter-intuitive, tech in the realm of hospitality or food service, could help staff build a stronger long-term connection with guests – through smart data gathering – and at its best, empowering staff to do what they do best.

 - Can it significantly boost guest experience?
-An Epsilon study revealed that 80% of customers prefer brands that tailor to their individual tastes (i.e. offer a personalzied experience).
-With machine learning, the ability to provide customized experiences in a 1 to 1 world, are enhanced.
+An Epsilon study revealed that 80% of customers prefer brands that tailor to their individual tastes (i.e. offer a personalized experience).
+With machine learning, the ability to provide customized experiences in a 1-to-1 world, is enhanced.

 - Will it help us better address customer feedback and complaints?
 If tech enables greater capture and monitoring of guest feedback on an ongoing basis, the ability to further elevate guest experience becomes significantly stronger.

-In the foodservice business, guest experience is clearly paramount, and if you’re in the business of exceptional customer experience, Striking the right balance between high-tech and face-to-face that ensures long-term loyalty should never be an afterthought – rather a daily agenda-setter.
+In the food service business, the guest experience is clearly paramount, and if you’re in the business of exceptional customer experience, Striking the right balance between high-tech and face-to-face that ensures long-term loyalty should never be an afterthought – rather a daily agenda-setter.